 1. You will first need to cut a section of tree in the size you want your candle holder.
 Make sure the cuts are level so that it sits nice and flat.

 2. Next, you will cut a hole in the top, using your drill press or drill, to fit a glass tea light holder.
 Go just deep enough so a little lip of the glass stands above the wood.
 I have seen other people make these holders by just pouring candle wax into the hole.
 This looks like a fire hazard to me and I highly recommend using a glass holder to fit a tea candle.

 3. Coat the birch candle holder with polyurethane spray.

-You can space the beads at your desired distance and hold them in place by the twist at the bottom of the bead.
-You can also do an additional twist at the top of the bead to keep it from sliding but since they are just hanging it isn’t really necessary.
+You can space the beads however you want.
+Just hold them in place by the twist at the bottom of the bead.
+You can also do an additional twist at the top of the bead to keep it from sliding.
+However, since they are just hanging it isn’t really necessary.

 Here are some examples of tree candle holders using different types of pine.
-You can see that each type of tree has it’s own unique characteristics that provide a different look for a rustic setting.
+You can see that each type of tree has it’s own unique characteristics.
+Each provides a different look for a rustic setting.
 Just tying a simple strand of raffia around the candles is an easy way to adorn them.